vovacodes/FramerSunbeam/README.md

 Spatial navigation and focus management for TVs and gaming consoles done simple.
 Uses [react-sunbeam 🌅](https://github.com/vovaguguiev/react-sunbeam) under the hood.

+## Contact

+You can report issues [here](https://github.com/vovaguguiev/FramerSunbeam/issues/new) and address questions about Framer Sunbeam to [@wzrdzl](https://twitter.com/wzrdzl) on Twitter

 ## Details

 Provides two easy to use code components.